0x80085/synk/README.md

 Getting the YT namespace error in the client?
 Execute `npm i @types/youtube` in the synk-client folder.

 ### Run with Docker

+> **Warning**: Running with Docker is not actively maitained/tested.
+These steps might work locally but haven't been used/run recently by the maintainer.

 >No need to have postgres installed when using Docker, the compose file will spin up a PostGres DB  container